 Combat veterans and certain decorated service members who are Missouri residents may be eligible for reduced tuition at Missouri state-funded colleges.
 The Missouri Returning Heroes Act limits the tuition rate charged to qualifying veterans to $50 per credit hour.

-Applicants must be under 25, and according to the State of Missouri, “You may continue to be eligible through the end of the semester in which you turn 25 OR the receipt of your first bachelor’s degree, whichever occurs first.”
+Applicants must be younger than 25, and according to the state, “You may continue to be eligible through the end of the semester in which you turn 25 or the receipt of your first bachelor’s degree, whichever occurs first.”

 Missouri State Exemptions from Proof of Residency

-In cases where the parents’ active duty orders expire during the academic year, the student is permitted finish the remainder of the academic year in that district.
+In cases where the parents’ active-duty orders expire during the academic year, the student is permitted to finish the remainder of the academic year in that district.

-The State of Missouri permits active duty military dependent students to be listed as exempt from a three-year attendance requirement for the Missouri A+ Schools Program.
-Also exempt: dependent children of retired veterans who relocate to Missouri within one year of the date of the parent’s retirement from active duty.
+Missouri permits active-duty military dependent students to be listed as exempt from a three-year attendance requirement for the Missouri A+ Scholarship Program.
+Also exempt are dependent children of retired veterans who relocate to Missouri within one year of the date of the parent’s retirement from active duty.

 The Missouri State Operation Recognition program offers honorary high school diplomas for veterans (and qualifying civilians) who experienced an interruption in high school education due to military service.
-All honorably discharged veterans, “who are residents or former residents of the state of Missouri who served in the United States military” did not complete their high school education are eligible to apply for the honorary diploma which is also available posthumously.
+All honorably discharged veterans “who are residents or former residents of the state of Missouri who served in the United States military” and who did not complete their high school education are eligible to apply for the honorary diploma, which is also available posthumously.

 In-State Tuition Eligibility for Service Members Retiring/Separating

-Veterans who leave the service with either an Honorable or General discharge, and who establish residency in the State of Missouri are considered a resident of Missouri when applying to attend approved public four-year and two-year institutions.
-In cases where the veteran is attending a community college, “presence within the taxing district of the community college must also be declared” according to the State of Missouri.
+Veterans who leave the service with either an honorable or general discharge and establish residency in the state of Missouri are considered residents of Missouri when applying to attend approved public four-year and two-year institutions.
+In cases where the veteran is attending a community college, “presence within the taxing district of the community college must also be declared” according to the state of Missouri.

 In-State Tuition Eligibility for Military Dependents

-Dependents of military members living residing in Missouri (and whose parent is assigned to permanent duty in the state) may be eligible for in-state tuition.
-This is applicable if the student is enrolled in an undergraduate or graduate degree program at approved Missouri higher education institution.
+Dependents of military members living in Missouri (and whose parents are assigned to permanent duty in the state) may be eligible for in-state tuition.
+This applies if the student is enrolled in an undergraduate or graduate degree program at an approved Missouri higher education institution.
 Transfers may also be affected by this benefit.

 Additional Missouri State Veterans Education Benefits

-Depending on the institution and the veteran’s status as active duty, retired/separated, etc. other state education benefits may be available including academic credit for military training and professional military education courses.
+Depending on the institution and the veteran’s status, other state education benefits may be available including academic credit for military training and professional military education courses.

-There are also protections for certain scholarship awardees when called to active duty before a program can be completed.
-The State of Missouri Veterans Commission official site urges vets and currently serving military members seeking education benefits to utilize a Veterans service organization (VSO) to help navigate the state military benefits system.
+Protections are offered as well for certain scholarship awardees when called to active duty before a program can be completed.
+The Missouri Veterans Commission official website urges veterans and currently serving military members seeking education benefits to utilize a veterans service organization (VSO) to help navigate the state military benefits system.

 Veteran Employment Benefits

-Show-Me Heroes is a veteran’s employment incentive program featuring “a 50% wage reimbursement to employers in qualifying training for up to six months” for more than one thousand hours of training.
+Show-Me Heroes is a veterans employment incentive program featuring “a 50% wage reimbursement to employers in qualifying training for up to six months” for more than 1,000 hours of training.

-Some veterans may qualify for both the Missouri State Show-Me Heroes program AND VA on-the-job training and apprenticeship help.
-Requirements for veterans includes an honorable discharge and you must apply within a year of your discharge date.
+Some veterans may qualify for both the Missouri Show-Me Heroes program and VA on-the-job training and apprenticeship help.
+Requirements include an honorable discharge, and veterans must apply within a year of their discharge date.
 Certain military spouses may also be eligible.

 State Contract and Business Preference for Disabled Veterans